-- If the "virtualize APIC accesses" VM-execution control is 1, the bytes are cleared. - If the VM entry fails, the any clearing of the bytes may or may not occur.
-This is true either if the failure causes control to pass to the instruction following the VM-entry instruction or if it cause processor state to be loaded from the host-state area of the VMCS.
-Behavior may be implementation-specific. - If the "use TPR shadow" VM-execution control is 1, bits 31:4 of the TPR threshold VM-execution control field must be 0. - The following check is performed if the "use TPR shadow" VM-execution control is 1 and the "virtualize APIC accesses" VM-execution control is 0: the value of bits 3:0 of the TPR threshold VM-execution control field should not be greater than the value of bits 7:4 in byte 80H on the virtual-APIC page (see Section 24.6.8). - If the "NMI exiting" VM-execution control is 0, the "virtual NMIs" VM-execution control must be 0. - If the "virtual NMIs" VM-execution control is 0, the "NMI-window exiting" VMexecution control must be 0. - If the "virtualize APIC-accesses" VM-execution control is 1, the APIC-access address must satisfy the following checks: - Bits 11:0 of the address must be 0. - $-\,$ The address should not set any bits beyond the processor's physical-address width. $^1$ - If the "virtualize x2APIC mode" VM-execution control is 1, the "use TPR shadow" VM-execution control must be 1 and the "virtualize APIC accesses" VM-execution control must be 0. - If the "enable VPID" VM-execution control is 1, the value of the VPID VMexecution control field must not be 0000H. - If the "enable EPT" VM-execution control is 1, the EPTP VM-execution control field (see Table 24-8 in Section 24.6.11) must satisfy the following checks:
+- entry instruction or if it causes processor state to be loaded from the host-state area of the VMCS. - If the "use TPR shadow" VM-execution control is 1, bits 31:4 of the TPR threshold VM-execution control field must be 0. - The following check is performed if the "use TPR shadow" VM-execution control is 1 and the "virtualize APIC accesses" VM-execution control is 0: the value of bits 3:0 of the TPR threshold VM-execution control field should not be greater than the value of bits 7:4 in byte 80H on the virtual-APIC page (see Section 24.6.8). - If the "NMI exiting" VM-execution control is 0, the "virtual NMIs" VM-execution control must be 0. - If the "virtual NMIs" VM-execution control is 0, the "NMI-window exiting" VM-execution control must be 0. - If the "virtualize APIC-accesses" VM-execution control is 1, the APIC-access address must satisfy the following checks: - Bits 11:0 of the address must be 0. - The address should not set any bits beyond the processor's physical-address width.
+1 - If the "virtualize x2APIC mode" VM-execution control is 1, the "use TPR shadow" VM-execution control must be 1 and the "virtualize APIC accesses" VM-execution control must be 0.2 - If the "enable VPID" VM-execution control is 1, the value of the VPID VM-execution control field must not be 0000H.3 - If the "enable EPT" VM-execution control is 1, the EPTP VM-execution control field (see Table 24-8 in Section 24.6.11) must satisfy the following checks:4 - The EPT memory type (bits 2:0) must be a value supported by the logical processor as indicated in the IA32_VMX_EPT_VPID_CAP MSR (see Appendix A.10).

-- 1. If IA32\VMX\BASIC[48] is read as 1, this address must not set any bits in the range 63:32; see Appendix A.1. - "Virtualize x2APIC mode" is a secondary processor-based VM-execution control.
+^{1.} If IA32_VMX_BASIC[48] is read as 1, this address must not set any bits in the range 63:32; see Appendix A.1.

+^{2. &}quot;Virtualize x2APIC mode" is a secondary processor-based VM-execution control.
 If bit 31 of the primary processor-based VM-execution controls is 0, VM entry functions as if the "virtualize x2APIC mode" VM-execution control were 0.
-See Section 24.6.2. - 3.
-"Enable VPID" is a secondary processor-based VM-execution control.
+See Section 24.6.2.

+[&]quot;Enable VPID" is a secondary processor-based VM-execution control.
 If bit 31 of the primary processor-based VM-execution controls is 0, VM entry functions as if the "enable VPID" VM-execution control were 0.
 See Section 24.6.2.

-&quot;Virtualize APIC accesses" is a secondary processor-based VM-execution control.
-If bit 31 of the primary processor-based VM-execution controls is 0, VM entry functions as if the "virtualize APIC accesses" VM-execution control were 0.
+[&]quot;Enable EPT" is a secondary processor-based VM-execution control.
+If bit 31 of the primary processor-based VM-execution controls is 0, VM entry functions as if the "enable EPT" VM-execution control were 0.
 See Section 24.6.2.